From Nutrition Business Journal’s 2017 Awards issue. Original article is available here.

-Next, Bryan sought out a private commercial enterprise to take his technology to market.
+Next, they sought out a private commercial enterprise to take this technology to market.
 Enter Joel Kocher, who’d spent years running Dell in the 1980s and ’90s before heading other tech ventures.
 “I went to an investor presentation, and within the first 15 minutes, I thought, how can this be true?” he says.
 “This research got the Nobel Prize, so obviously nitric oxide is critical to cardiovascular health.
 So why had I never heard of it?”
 At the close of the presentation, Kocher called Dr. Janet Zand, now a cofounder, to ask what she thought.
 “That was the genesis of our company.”

 The team knew that in order to sell this technology, they had to put it into forms people would consume—and ensure that those products would work.
 “HumanN aims to advance not just the basic science—what does nitric oxide do?—but also applied science: How do we ensure nitric oxide will actually benefit people?”
 Landes says.